DataFire/Integrations/integrations/generated/turbinelabs/README.md

 * SharedRulesResult `object`
   * result [SharedRules](#sharedrules)

+### TCPHealthCheck
+* TCPHealthCheck `object`
+  * receive `array`: An array of base64 encoded strings, each representing array of
+    * items `string`
+  * send `string`: Base64 encoded string representing an array of bytes to be

 ### TimeRange
 * TimeRange `object`
   * end `integer`: The end of the window we want to see changes for; measured in
   * start `integer`: The beginning of the window we want to see changes for; measured in microseconds since Unix Epoch.

+### TracingConfig
+* TracingConfig `object`: Configures tracing operations to be performed on the given listener
+  * ingress `boolean`: Determines whether spans sent from this listener should be treated as ingress
+  * request_headers_for_tags `array`: the headers specified here will be added to the generated spans as annotations
+    * items `string`

 ### User
 * User `object`